Adriannap26/Petals-and-Potions/README.md

 - The hero image in the wireframe has two buttons.
 I also decided to add a testimonial to the top of the hero image as it looked like the space looked too empty.

+-  I rearranged the layout of the gallery as I thought it looks neater when the photos are in two columns.

 <br>

 - Home Page Wireframe - [view](#)